feastFounder/logs_analysis_project/README.md

 ---
 Project
 ---
+This project can be run in a Vagrant managed virtual machine (VM).
+For this project, Vagrant and VirtualBox software were installed on the system.

 **Write SQL queries to answer the following questions about a PostgreSQL database which contains the logs of a fictional newspaper’s website.**
 1. What are the most popular three articles of all time?